jhpyle/docassemble/_docs/helloworld.md

 Save the file as a .docx file (e.g., `hello_planet.docx`).

-Now you need to make this .docx file available to your interview by putting the .docx file in the [Templates] folder of your [Playground].
+Now you need to make this .docx file available to your Steward by putting the .docx file in the [Templates] folder of your [Playground].

 To do this, go to the Folders menu and select "Templates."